git-pull/website/blog/2018/01/technical-screening.rst

    programming or Python.
 And don't know why any so-called programmer wouldn't just look up the documentation.

    I find this style of interview extremely weasley and a bit creepy.
-You're chatting with people out of my sight, without telling me.
+Before I answered any questions, he introduced himself with a lie.
+And chatted with people out of my sight, without telling me.
 Here I am, thinking you're looking at my portfolio and abilities in earnest.
 And all the while, this covert judging is taking place.
 Possibly under faulty premises; which is...
    Kafkaesque?
 I never realize it at the time, only in hindsight.

 For two remaining cases, there would be a programmer interviewing.